Measuring changes in polarisation using Singular Value Decomposition of network graphs: Introduction

-In computational analyses focussed on bimodality instead of clustering, network data is usually processed using a dimension reduction algorithm, such as Principal Component Analysis or Canonical Correspondence Analysis, in order to create a single dimension that can be evaluated for bimodality.
-Measuring latent positions empirically means projecting them in lower dimensional spaces, and then assess the resulting first dimension for bimodality \cite{falkenberg_growing_2022}.
-These analyses do not treat the correlation structure delivered by the PCA or CCA as informative in and of itself; they are simply used to discover the largest principal component or axis (i.e. the largest dimension).
-An advantage of this approach is that the issue driving polarisation is generated from the data, rather than researchers presuming what it is and risking choosing incorrectly.
-However, it does not entirely mitigate the risk of choosing the wrong dimension, since it presumes that polarisation is happening along the first dimension, and it therefore will still miss cases in which polarisation is happening along one of the other dimensions.
+A common preprocessing step in analyses of polarisation is to use a dimensionality reduction algorithm, such as Principal Component Analysis or Canonical Correspondence Analysis, in order to create a single dimension that can be evaluated for bimodality \cite{falkenberg_growing_2022}.
+These analyses do not draw any other information from the principal components, CCA weights or loadings, such as where the inflection point occurs on a scree plot of the principal components; they are simply used to discover the largest principal component or axis (i.e. the largest dimension).
+An advantage of this approach is that the issue driving polarisation is generated from the data, rather than researchers presuming what it is and risking choosing incorrectly, such as USA research incorrectly focussing on the Republican-Democrat axis – as we have already discussed.
+However, it does not entirely mitigate the risk of choosing the wrong dimension, since it presumes that polarisation is happening along the first dimension, and it therefore will still miss cases in which polarisation is happening along one of the other dimensions and has not yet grown severe enough to become the largest dimension.
+Furthermore, if more than one dimension is required to describe the data (i.e. the elbow of the PCA scree plot occurs at a higher value than 1) then results that find that it is bimodal along the first principal component are not accounting for the fact that the data may not be separated at all along the second, third etc. principal components.
+When analysing a social network, each principal component reflects a source of connections between individuals; as such, even if the first dimension has a bimodal distribution, fully polarised separation of the network is prevented by connections created in other dimensions.
+This creates a serious risk of detecting polarisation when it is not actually occurring that we believe is not adequately addressed by many studies which use this method.
+Due to these issues we are interested in developing methods which could capture polarisation occurring in the network before it becomes severe enough to become the largest dimension, and which do not create false positives by eliminating key dimensions .